-Hidden attractors and hidden oscillations in dynamical systems
+Hidden attractors and hidden oscillations in dynamical systems:

 Aizerman problem & Kalman problem